cvisionai/tator-py/docs/TatorApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **update_state_type**
-> MessageResponse update_state_type(id, inline_object14=inline_object14)
+> MessageResponse update_state_type(id, state_type_update=state_type_update)

-Interact with an individual state type.
+Update state type.
 A state type is the metadata definition object for a state.
 It includes association type, name, description, and (like other entity types) may have any number of attribute types associated with it.

 ### Example